-So, if you’re struggling to change your diet, or stay on course with your fitness program, and you are up for a fun little challenge, experiment with the following:
+If you’re struggling to change your diet, or stay on course with your fitness program, and you’re up for a fun little challenge, do the following:

 - Believe that being intentional matters, because it does.
 Believe you can do this, because you can.